-DQ: Head carried with tips of ears below the withers for more than 3 strides will result in a disqualification at any gait.
+- Head carried with tips of ears below the withers for more than 3 strides will result in a disqualification at any gait unless working an obstacle. - -Going off course - Attempting an obstacle in the arena not called for in the pattern.